Swift Modules and Imports

 Example Explanation

-• Adds a convenience initializer to the Point structure to initialize both x and y with the same value.
+• Adds a convenience initializer to the Point struct.

-Extensions can make a type conform to a protocol by implementing its requirements.
+Extensions can be used to make a type conform to a protocol by implementing its requirements.

 Syntax